Realizing convex codes with axis-parallel boxes: Convex codes that are not box-convex

 \subsection{Non-monotonicity of box-convexity}

-Cruz, Giusti, Itskov and Kronholm~\cite{CGIK} showed that open convexity is a monotone property of codes, in the following sense: \begin{theorem}[Monotonicity of open convexity, \cite{CGIK}] Let $\C\subseteq 2^{[n]}$ be an open convex code, and let $\D\subseteq 2^{[n]}$ be a code with $\C\subseteq \D\subseteq \Delta(\C)$.
+Cruz, Giusti, Itskov and Kronholm~\cite{CGIK} showed that open convexity is a monotone property of codes, in the sense that it is preserved by adding new non-maximal codewords.
+Below, we use the notation $\Delta(\C) \eqdef \{\sigma\subseteq [n]\mid \sigma\subseteq c\text{ for some $c\in \C$}\}$ to denote the abstract simplicial complex generated by $\C$. \begin{theorem}[Monotonicity of open convexity, \cite{CGIK}] Let $\C\subseteq 2^{[n]}$ be an open convex code, and let $\D\subseteq 2^{[n]}$ be a code with $\C\subseteq \D\subseteq \Delta(\C)$.
 Then $\D$ is open convex and $\odim(\D)\le \odim(\C)+1$. \end{theorem} This result fails for closed convex codes, as shown by Gambacini, Jeffs, Macdonald, and Shiu \cite{GJMS}.
 It is thus natural to ask whether an analogous result holds for box-convex codes.
 It turns out that it does not.
 The method of proof used by Cruz, Giusti, Itskov, and Kronholm relies heavily upon the curvature of an open ball cutting through cylinders over a realization of $\C$.
 Such a technique cannot be applied for boxes since they exhibit no curvature on the boundary.

 The codes we constructed earlier in this section provide an explicit counterexample showing that box-convexity is not monotone.
 Consider the code $\C = \{\mathbf{1234}, 12, 13, \emptyset\}$.
 This is certainly box-convex, and in fact this code can be realized by intervals in $\R^1$.
 However, the code $\C_4$ of \Cref{thm:flaps} has the property that $\C\subseteq \C_4\subseteq \Delta(\C)$, but $\C_4$ is not box-convex.